snozbot/fungus/Docs/command_ref/itween_commands.md

 # Look From # {#LookFrom}
 Instantly rotates a GameObject to look at the supplied Vector3 then returns it to it's starting rotation over time.

-Defined in Fungus.Commands.LookFrom
+Defined in Fungus.LookFrom

 Property | Type | Description
  --- | --- | ---
-_from Transform | Fungus.Variables.TransformData | Target transform that the GameObject will look at
+_from Transform | Fungus.TransformData | Target transform that the GameObject will look at
-_from Position | Fungus.Variables.Vector3Data | Target world position that the GameObject will look at, if no From Transform is set
-Axis | Fungus.Commands.iTweenAxis | Restricts rotation to the supplied axis only _target Object | Fungus.Variables.GameObjectData | Target game object to apply the Tween to _tween Name | Fungus.Variables.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.Variables.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween
+_from Position | Fungus.Vector3Data | Target world position that the GameObject will look at, if no From Transform is set Axis | Fungus.iTweenAxis | Restricts rotation to the supplied axis only _target Object | Fungus.GameObjectData | Target game object to apply the Tween to _tween Name | Fungus.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween